Canada–New Zealand relations

-Canada–New Zealand relations are the international relations between Canada and New Zealand.
-Canada and New Zealand have a longstanding relationship that has been fostered by both countries' shared history and culture, and links between residents of both countries.
+Canada and New Zealand have a longstanding relationship fostered by a shared history and culture.
 The two countries are former British Dominions and have a common head of state in King Charles III (legally, the King is equally and separately the sovereign of both nations, as King of Canada and King of New Zealand).
 Both nations are members of the Asia-Pacific Economic Cooperation, Cairns Group, Commonwealth of Nations, Five Eyes, OECD and the United Nations.

-Country comparison

 Political similarities

 Party politics in New Zealand are fought between the centre-left Labour Party, the centre-right National Party and several smaller parties.
-In Canada the main players are the Conservatives, the centre-left Liberals, the leftist New Democratic Party and the separatist Bloc Québécois.
-The economic policies of New Zealand were restructured by Roger Douglas and partially inspired government cutbacks advocated by Canadian leaders such as Ralph Klein, Mike Harris and Paul Martin.
+In Canada, the main players are the centre-right Conservatives, the centre to centre-left Liberals, the centre-left to left-wing New Democratic Party and the separatist Bloc Québécois.
 Canada and New Zealand have been compared to one another for them "living in the shadow" of their much more prominent neighbour (the United States and Australia, respectively).